Top 13 UI UX Design Icon Sets in 2025

 Cons:

-9. Iconizer
+8. Iconizer

 Website: Iconizer

-• Formats: SVG, PNG
+- Formats: SVG, PNG

-• Number of Icons: Over 1,050 (Free) and 6,400+ (Premium)
+- Number of Icons: Over 1,500 (Free) and 6,500+ (Premium)

 Pros:

-• Customizable set of over 1,050 free icons
+- Customizable set of over 1,500 free icons

-• Direct modification and export options from the browser
+- Direct modification and export options from the browser

-• Paid library with over 6,400 icons in 4 distinct styles
+- Paid library with over 6,500 icons in 4 distinct styles

 Cons:

-• Requires sign-up for premium library
+- Requires sign-up for premium library

 Iconizer stands apart from other icon sets with a unique feature: customization.
 With over 1,050 free icons, users can modify icons directly on their website.
 You can adjust the size, stroke weights, and colors of the icons and export them as SVGs straight from the browser.
+Additionally, you can create your own library of icons by adding custom icons that align with your specific style.

 Beyond the free collection, Iconizer offers a paid library with over 6,400 icons in 4 distinct styles.
 This gives designers a wide range of options to choose from.
 However, access to the premium library requires a sign-up, which might be a downside for some users.
+Developers are also encouraged to create their own packages tailored to their specific needs, even though new contributions like icons or framework support are not currently accepted.

 Despite this, the direct modification and export options make Iconizer a great choice for those who value customization.

-10. css.gg
+9. css.gg

 Website: css.gg